intuition-dev/intuDocs/meta-slides/10_pillars.md

 I discovered low-code when I went looking for the next wave of software development effectiveness.
-We have gone through many waves, such as mainframes, mini's (like DEC), and data centers.
+We have gone through many waves, such as mainframes, and data centers.
 Now, we use cloud computing.
-Worth mentioning, is that when we had data centers, budgets were $10MM+.
+When we had data centers, budgets were $10MM+.
 Now with the cloud, the same company's budget has dropped to below $1MM.
 Academically speaking, if you have a computer science degree, you know about 1st generation language (1GL) machine, 2GL